logo for volleyballadvisors.com

 • (When players start jumping into air, the safe landing should be taught.
 That is important!!
 It helps to keep injuries away in the long run!)

-• (Before starting to work the hitting with the setter, the players must have learned how to hit a top spin spike.)
+• Before starting to work with the setters, the players must have learned how to hit a top spin spike.

 • Practice the skill in game-like situation: setter getting a pass, a setter setting the ball, hitting against the block